strobocopter/typescript-anthropic-tool-use-example/README.md

 # Typescript Anthropic Tool Use Example

-This repository demonstrates how to use Claude with multiple API tools including Weather, Music Generation (Suno), Image Generation (DALL-E), and Content Management (Confluence).
+This repository demonstrates how to use Claude with multiple API tools including Weather, Music Generation (Suno), Image Generation (DALL-E), Content Management (Confluence), Backstage Catalog, Postman Private API Network, and Postman Collections.

 ![LLM with API Tools Architecture](llm-with-api-tools.png)

 The Anthropic tool description and API client code has been generated with [Postman's New Toolgen API](https://www.postman.com/explore/toolgen).

 ![Postman Toolgen DALL-E Example](postman-toolgen-dall-e.png)

+## MCP Server Functionality

+The embedded Multi-Channel Prompt (MCP) server enables LLMs like Claude to interact with the exposed APIs and services through a unified interface.
+This allows for complex workflows combining multiple tools in response to natural language requests.
+In addition to the MCP server functionality, this application also provides a standalone, built-in, console based chat.

 ## Available Organs (Tools) to the Agentic AI (Claude LLM)